 The Greyhound is the official home of the LA Tottenham Hotspur Supporters Club, the first English Premier League fan club in SoCal.
 If those words don’t mean much to you, this Highland Park spot also does “Blue Hour” deals on drinks and food during every Dodgers game, and has a solid menu that includes genuinely good wings (try the “Judgment Day” flavor if you’re feeling adventurous or want to chug milk for an hour afterward).
 The Greyhound may be a slightly upscale sports bar, but it’s a sports bar nonetheless.
 A really good one.

 Most sports bars get pretty wild on Sundays, but few are as fun as Sonny McLean’s, the Boston bar in Santa Monica.
-It’s especially fun during games, when you can join people named Sully and Fitzy in screaming at the TV and calling anyone that turns the ball over “a bum.”
+It’s especially fun during games, when you can join people named Sully and Fitzy in screaming at the TV and calling anyone who turns the ball over “a bum.”
 When the game’s not on, they’ve still got one of the most competitive dart boards around—since Boston fans can’t be chill about anything.

 While there certainly are better craft breweries in LA, there’s no denying that Golden Road’s sprawling Glendale/Atwater Village campus is a great place to watch a game.
-With multiple patios and TVs in every direction, there really isn’t a bad seat in the house, and no matter how big your group is, there always seems to be an available table.
+With multiple patios and TVs in every direction, there isn’t a bad seat in the house, and no matter how big your group is, there always seems to be an available table.
 There’s also a solid pub food menu, with everything from birria fries and patty melts to giant Bavarian soft pretzels.

-A big, partly-outdoor German biergarten in Fairfax would probably do just fine if they had average food and a few beers on tap.
+A big, partly outdoor German biergarten in Fairfax would probably do just fine if they had average food and a few beers on tap.
 But Wirsthaus is a lot more than that.
-The menu has some pretty great stuff to choose from—we like the wienerschnitzel with homemade spaetzle, and you can’t go wrong with any of the sausages.
+The menu has some pretty great stuff to choose from—we like the schnitzel with homemade spaetzle, and you can’t go wrong with any of the sausages.
 There are plenty of TVs and 35 German beers on tap, so even if your friend has very specific tastes in schwarzbiers, they’ll be happy.
 World Cup matches get wild here.

 Barney’s Beanery has been a game-day institution since the 1960s and shows absolutely no signs of slowing down.
 There are multiple locations around town, but the OG Weho location will always win out.
 There are enough TVs to keep an eye on every meaningful game for your fantasy team and the newspaper-sized menu is filled with everything from their famous turkey chili to pizza that has no business being so good.

 Playa del Rey is still a tiny beach neighborhood that feels perpetually trapped in the year 1967.
 The Shack is among a handful of places doing their very best to keep it that way.
-The beach-themed bar in the heart of PDR is actually a lot bigger than it looks from the outside, thanks to multiple nooks and crannies, and a big back patio for people who want to eat delicious, hot link-topped burgers and scream at football.
-NFL Sundays are definitely the biggest days here, and word to the wise, the crowd gets passionate.
+The beach-themed bar in the heart of PDR is a lot bigger than it looks from the outside, thanks to multiple nooks and crannies, and a big back patio for people who want to eat delicious, hot link-topped burgers and scream at football.
+NFL Sundays are the biggest days here, and word to the wise, the crowd gets passionate.

 LA Guide